 Because it’s the devil’s suggestion.
 And Christ is showing us that our God-given, physical needs, as well as our God-given powers, are not to be addressed outside God, as if they had a life of their own.
 We are called to train and exercise our needs and capacities in a God-focused way, as God wants, and not as the devil wants.
 “Asceticism,” from the Greek word “ἄσκησις,” meaning “exercise, practice, training,” in which we now engage during Lent, is a way to train and direct our human needs and divine capacities toward God’s purpose and will, with His purpose and will in mind.
 By becoming a little more hungry and vulnerable, through fasting, we become more attentive to how and when we respond to our various hungers, both physical and spiritual.

-Let me let myself be hungry today, in a God-focused manner.
+Let me let myself be a bit hungry today, in a God-focused manner.
 And when I eat, let me be attentive to “receiving” my food, rather than just taking it, according to a will that is not God’s.
 “Blessed are those who hunger and thirst for righteousness, for they will be satisfied.”
-(Mt 5: 6)
+(Mt 5: 6) (This reflection is from our Lenten Guidebook, heretofore available only to Patreon-subscribers, but NOW available as a digital download here at our website's Gift Shop!)